-If Student cancels before the end of the first 10 calendar days of his/her first Semester, ECPI University will refund all money less the non-refundable application fee and registration fee.
+If the student cancels during the trial period, ECPI University will refund all money less the non-refundable application fee and registration fee.
 Thereafter, the refund for each Semester will be the larger of (a) the refund, if any, required by state law, or (b) the refund, if any, required by federal law, and (c) the ECPI Refund Policy.